DustinHartzler/PharmToTable/wp-content/plugins/wp-ultimate-recipe/readme.txt

 Update required when using the minified assets

 = 2.1.3 =
-WP Ultimate Recipe has improved page load speeds after this update.
+Update for improved page load speeds

 = 2.1.2 =
 Update highly recommended.
 Improvements to CPU and memory load of the plugin.